Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Introduction

-Let us make a further perspective comment.
-The $\mathbf{SU}(1,1)$ symmetry is absent for the physically interesting Dirac--Maxwell system, of which the nonlinear Dirac equation is an effective reduction in a suitable approximation.
+Let us make one more comment.
+The $\mathbf{SU}(1,1)$ symmetry is absent for the physically relevant Dirac--Maxwell system (with the nonlinear Dirac equation being its effective reduction).
 We presently do not know whether solitary waves in the Dirac--Maxwell system are spectrally stable.
-In this respect, a further motivation for studying the present problem is to understand what could happen to the spectral stability when the symmetry $\mathbf{SU}(1,1)$ is absent.
+This question was one of the motivations for the study of the relation of the broken $\mathbf{SU}(1,1)$ symmetry and spectral stability undertaken in the present article.